LittlePandaPreschool/website/memory-bank/systemPatterns.md

 1.  **Traffic Source:** Instagram (Reels, Posts, Stories)
 2.  **Call-to-Action (CTA):** A single, clear CTA ("Link in Bio") directs users to the landing page.
 3.  **Landing Page:** A mobile-first, fast-loading static site built with SvelteKit.
 The site is component-based, with a master layout that includes a reusable header and footer.
-4.  **Lead Capture:** A simple form with 4 required fields captures user information in exchange for a valuable lead magnet.
-The form is processed by Netlify Forms.
+4.  **Lead Capture:** Forms on the site capture user information.
+The forms use HTML5 validation to enforce constraints on email, phone number, and date of birth fields.
+The forms are processed by Netlify's built-in form handling.
-5.  **Data Sink:** Form submissions are automatically captured by Netlify and sent to the account email.
-They can also be configured to forward to a CRM or spreadsheet via webhooks.
+5.  **Data Sink:** Form submissions are automatically captured by Netlify and can be configured to send email notifications.
 6.  **Fulfillment:** The lead magnet (e-book) is delivered instantly via email.

 ## Animation Patterns